-The Provider is required to submit the Quality Standards Audit Declaration prior to commencing the Audit for approval.
-After the Audit, the Audit Report and evidence of Certification must be submitted to the department for approval and noting.
+The Provider is required to submit the Quality Standards Audit Declaration 40 business days prior to proposed commencement of the Audit for approval.
+After the Audit, the Audit Report and evidence of Certification must be submitted to the Department within 30 business days of the closing meeting for approval and noting.